OriaTori/CS_students_base/README.md

 - [ ] Sorting by index number
 - [ ] Removing using an index number

 ATTENTION: Here the emphasis is on group work.
 Each person in the group must commit something.
 The program will be further developed in the future.
-TNow the most important thing is to organize yourself, divide your work and commit to a shared repository.
+Now the most important thing is to organize yourself, divide your work and commit to a shared repository.
 Remember about MVP (Minimal Viable Product).